THE YEARLY READER

 Throughout much of the 1962 season, it was Terry who was the someone most responsible for ensuring the Yankees a third straight trip to the postseason.
 A once-and-current Yankee who’d done a roundtrip through the active New York-Kansas City pipeline, Terry’s second tour of duty with the Yankees grew better with every year.
 Following a stingy 16-3 mark in 1961 to let everyone know he hadn’t slipped into an emotional rut one year after Mazeroski’s home run, Terry became the staff workhorse in 1962, grinding out an impressive 23-12 record and 3.15 earned run average in nearly 300 innings of pitching.
-Along with veteran ace Whitey Ford (17-8, 2.90 ERA), Terry helped anchor a Yankees pitching staff that was just a shade shortBaltimore’s 3.69 team ERA was just ahead of the Yankees’ 3.70. of being the American League’s best.
+Along with veteran ace Whitey Ford (17-8, 2.90 ERA), Terry helped anchor a Yankees pitching staff whose 3.70 ERA was just a shade behind Baltimore (3.69) for tops in the American League.

-Overall, the Yankees got off to their usual slow start before picking up summertime steam to supplant the early leaders, which on the Fourth of July included, of all teams, the Los Angeles AngelsThe Angels ultimately finished third, ten games behind the Yankees; it would be their best finish until 1978.—enjoying only their second year of existence in a ten-team AL.
+Overall, the Yankees got off to their usual slow start before picking up summertime steam to supplant the early leaders, which on the Fourth of July included, of all teams, the Los Angeles Angels—enjoying only their second year of existence in a 10-team AL.